 - A copy of your CV

-- Two recommendations are required for all Centennial Center grant applications.
-Your recommendations should speak to the specific research being proposed, as well as your qualifications to undertake it.
+- Two recommendations are required for Centennial Center grant requests from graduate students, and/or for grant requests beyond $2500 (for workshops, conferences, etc.).
+Your recommendations should speak to the specific research being proposed, as well as your qualifications to undertake it (not required for Artinian Fund applications).

 Applications for the Visiting Scholar Program are also separate from applications for a research grant.
 If you are interested in supplementing your grant with a stay in the Centennial Center, click here for more information.